Skip to main content

 How can drama therapy support equity and social justice in education, clinical work and beyond?

-Jessica Bleuer, MA, M.Ed., Ph.D.(c), she/her pronouns, is a Registered Drama Therapist in private practice and a tenure-track lecturer and supervisor in the MA Drama Therapy Program at Concordia University in Montreal.
+Jessica Bleuer, MA, M.Ed., Ph.D., she/her/ella pronouns, is a Registered Drama Therapist and assistant professor in the MA Drama Therapy Program at Concordia University in Montreal.
 A past two-term Diversity Chair for the North American Drama Therapy Association, Jessica's teaching and research focuses on the intersections between individual wellness and larger systemic change.
-Jessica's research uses arts-based methods and Theatre of the Oppressed techniques to address various equity issues that include historical trauma, marginalized community activism, barriers to employment for newcomers, xenophobia, and the negative impacts of racism on people's sense of belonging, safety and general well being.
-She is passionate about community-based drama therapy and is currently working with Simon Driver to develop, Metabolizing Minutes: a community based therapeutic theatre intervention that supports community members to respond creativity to community issues that affect mental health.
+Jessica's research areas include: the mental health impacts of climate change; climate change emotions as barriers and allies to climate action; the uses arts-based methods and Theatre of the Oppressed techniques to address various equity issues that include historical trauma, marginalized community activism, barriers to employment for newcomers, xenophobia, and the negative impacts of racism on people's sense of belonging, safety and general well being.
+She is passionate about community-based drama therapy and has co-developed Metabolizing Minutes: a community based drama therapy intervention that supports community members to process and respond creatively to enormity problems that impact health and wellbeing.

-Her research projects prioritize the resilience and knowledge of targeted groups, and current research focuses on using a Nervous-System Informed Theatre of the Oppressed to support educators to address racial and ethnic microaggressions in higher education classroom settings.
+Her research projects prioritize the resilience and knowledge of targeted groups, and current research focuses climate change and climate action.

 Jessica's multiple cultural identities, including her experiences as as a first generation Latina Canadian inform her work around equity and inclusion